Insurance policies for contractors: contractor, client, developer – and everything in between

 Sep 6, 2017

-It is the most common of the insurance policies accepted for insuring contractors, and is often the only one on the list of policies that the contractor purchases.
+✔ All-Risk Contractors’ Works InsuranceThis is the most common type of insurance for contractors, and in many cases, it is the only policy a contractor purchases.

-All of this creates a difficult reality for contractors.
+All of this creates a challenging reality for contractors.

 Contractors Insurance Policy - by the contractor